Blockdesk Intro FAQ

 Nearly all of our products are updated daily, shortly after the market closes on trading days.
 Because some products are focused on longer timespans, they update on a weekly basis.
 Users will find exact times of the latest updates at no expense whenever they log in.

-Q: How soon will I be able to susbscribe to this service, and what will the choices include?
+Q: Can I susbscribe to this service, and what will the choices include?

 Products we expect to provide will range on several categories: